 Research training is available in both basic science and patient-oriented research.
 Basic science research is conducted in renal physiology, cell biology, kidney development, immunology, molecular genetics, and polycystic kidney disease.
 Patient-oriented research is conducted in hypertension, progression of chronic renal failure, dialysis, acute renal failure, and mineral metabolism.
 Fellows who successfully complete a didactic curriculum in clinical research may earn a Master of Science in Clinical Sciences degree through the Department of Clinical Sciences.

 More information about research opportunities can be found at the Nephrology faculty links.
-The research training program takes advantage of the outstanding scientific environment at UT Southwestern, which includes five Nobel laureates, 19 members of the prestigious National Academy of Sciences, 18 members of the Institute of Medicine, and 16 members of the American Academy of Arts and Sciences.
+The research training program takes advantage of the outstanding scientific environment at UT Southwestern, which includes numerous distinguished faculty members.

 The Nephrology Fellowship Program includes a comprehensive series of didactic conferences.
 Renal grand rounds are held at noon each Monday and Thursday and include lectures in renal pathology, renal radiology, and clinical nephrology.
-A clinical conference – which is run by the fellows – is held on Friday afternoons.
+A clinical conference run by the fellows meets on Friday afternoons.
 These conferences consist of case presentations and reviews of relevant literature or a journal club.
 In addition, during the summer there is an orientation lecture series for new fellows in which we review practical aspects of clinical nephrology, dialysis, and transportation.

 To view the goals and objectives of our program, please download the Nephrology Fellowship Program Curriculum.